Jiachen-Mao/UWG_Matlab/README.md

 Repository for keeping versions of UWG Matlab code based on Bruno Bueno's PhD work with Leslie K. Norford at MIT.

 As of 2018, only the Excel interface (i.e., xlsm file) can be used in the UWG Matlab version.
-The newest UWG is now written in Python and embedded in the Dragonfly plugin for Grasshopper with various input file formats.
+The newest UWG is now written in Python and is embedded in the Dragonfly plugin for Grasshopper with various input file formats.
 See more details at: <https://github.com/chriswmackey/Dragonfly>.

 ### Implementation